barumau/pandunia/english/105_namolexe.md

 – two chairs
 **tri kursi**
 – three chairs
-**ba kursi**
+**poli kursi**
 – many chairs

-An easy way to say that there are many is to repeat the noun two times.
+It is possible to specify plurality also by reduplication, by saying the noun two times.
+It is enough to use reduplication only.
+Therefore a quantity word should not be used at the same time.

 **ite ite**
 – stones and stones, a variety of stones
 **buke buke**
 – books and books, a variety of books
+✗ **poli buke buke**
+– (incorrect phrase)

 ### Proper names